nypesap/nypesap.github.io/docs/blog/posts/0007-test-users.md

 description: The Test User app from Fiori Tracker Suite centralizes test user management for SAP Fiori developers.
 ---

-# Shared test user list
+# Streamlining SAP Fiori Testing with the Test User App from Fiori Tracker Suite

-Once your custom app is ready, your SAP Fiori developer can dive in for unit testing and see exactly what the SAP Functional expert will see in his testing.
+When your custom SAP app is ready, your SAP Fiori developer can jump in and start unit testing.
+They can see exactly what the SAP Functional expert sees during their tests.

-However, test users face access issues like blocked access, expired passwords, and frequent changes, delaying sign-offs and production releases.
+But test users often hit roadblocks: blocked access, expired passwords, and constant changes.
+These issues delay sign-offs and production releases.

-Instead of scrambling with e-mailed lists, we rely on the Test User app from Fiori Tracker Suite.
-This handy app logs all our test users, centralizes management and is accessible to everyone in the QA system.
-Fiori Tracker is free for those letting us feature their company name as a Fiori Tracker user.
+Instead of dealing with e-mailed lists and constant updates, we use the Test User app from Fiori Tracker Suite.
+This app logs all our test users, centralizes management, and is accessible to everyone in the QA system.

+Best of all, Fiori Tracker is free if you let us feature your company name as a user.